Clay, sand and rice husks

 Making Adobe Bricks

 The production of the adobe brick is, however, relatively laborious.
 In most traditions, clay and sand are mixed with a binding fibre such as straw to produce the brick.
 Here at Chiangmai Life Construction, we recycle rice husks which are readily available in Chiang Mai to reduce the carbon footprint.

 Water is added to the clay and left to set for one day to become homogeneous.
 Rice husks are then blended in to bind the mixture and to prevent shrinkage and cracking.
 This final concoction is poured into a frame to form a brick shape.
 It need not always be a standard brick shape if you prefer another.

 Once the shape is cast, the frame is removed and the bricks are left to dry in the sun.
 Sundrying is usually sufficient & there is no need for additional pressure equipment .When its edges turn white, the brick is turned on its sides to allow all its surfaces to dry evenly.
 The drying process should be long & slow so the individual bricks can dry without cracking.
 The brick should be well dried out and ready for use after 2 – 3 weeks.

 Some Advantages Of Using Adobe

-Construction using Adobe Bricks is sustainable as no natural resources are abused and therefore guarantees a low carbon footprint as it does not abuse natural resources.
+Construction using Adobe Bricks is sustainable and has a low carbon footprint as it does not abuse natural resources.

 Adobe walls are also good sound insulators.
 Step into a room made of adobe bricks and you will feel a soothing quietness and calm that blankets you from loud noises outside.